Yandex Cloud

 DefaultBackendDefaultBackend

-Default backend for requests that do not match any ingress traffic rules.
-If the spec.rules field is undefined in the Ingress description, the spec.defaultBackend field becomes mandatory to ensure all traffic has a valid destination.
+Default backend for requests if no incoming traffic distribution rules are specified.
+If the spec.rules field is not specified in the Ingress description, the spec.defaultBackend field becomes mandatory.

-The spec.defaultBackend field defines either a service backend, i.e.,service, or a backend group, i.e., resource.
-Configure this field using the same schema as IngressBackend.
+The spec.defaultBackend field defines either a service backend, i.e., service, or a backend group, i.e., resource.
+Specify this field the same way as IngressBackend.

 spec.defaultBackend.service example